mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 This observation implies that during the cell cycle, gene copy number varies.
-This variation depends on the growth rate and the relative position of the gene with respect to the replication origin, having genes close to the replication origin spending more time with multiple copies compare to genes closer to the replication termination site.
-This change in gene dosage has a direct effect on the cell-to-cell variability in gene expression [@Jones2014a; @Peterson2015].
+This variation depends on the growth rate and the relative position of the gene with respect to the replication origin, having genes close to the replication origin spending more time with multiple copies than genes closer to the replication termination site.
+This change in gene dosage directly affects cell-to-cell variability in gene expression [@Jones2014a; @Peterson2015].

 ### Numerical integration of moment equations